• Skip to primary navigation

 You'll need a bit of acidity from the lemon juice to both brighten up the whip, preserve it and help stabilize the garlic and oil emulsion.

 The secret to making toum is to use fresh garlic and take your time!
-It's worth it and lasts a long time.
+It's worth it to make homemade garlic sauce as you can make a big batch and it lasts a long time.

 Ingredients for making toum are lemon garlic oil and salt